 Example: A member of a political party does voluntary work for them, eg in an election campaign.
 She may be protected by the provisions on associations.

-I’m indebted to the discussion of these and other issuess in a paper by Tom Royston, Treating volunteers as ‘members of an association’ and the implications for English discrimination law in the International Journal of Discrimination and the Law, 2012: doi:10.1177/1358229112446367.
-The paper also suggests, for example, that a volunteer working for a Citizens Advice Bureau might be a ‘member’ of the bureau (in the ordinary usage of the word ‘member’), so as to be protected under Part 7 of the Equality Act.
+I’m indebted to the discussion of these and other issues in a paper by Tom Royston, Treating volunteers as ‘members of an association’ and the implications for English discrimination law in the International Journal of Discrimination and the Law, 2012: doi.org/10.1177/1358229112446367.
+The paper also suggests, for example, that a volunteer working for a Citizens Advice Bureau might be a “member” of the bureau (in the ordinary usage of the word “member”), so as to be protected under Part 7 of the Equality Act.

 Does European Union law extend protection?

-It has been argued that under the European Framework Employment Directive, employment-style protection against discrimination extends beyond the relatively limited categories of volunteers covered by the wording of the Equality Act’s employment provisions.
+It has previously been argued that under the European Framework Employment Directive, employment-style protection against discrimination extends beyond the relatively limited categories of volunteers covered by the wording of the Equality Act employment provisions.

 However, UK courts have held that the European Directive does not extend protection for volunteers:

-X v Mid Sussex Citizens Advice Bureau (Supreme Court, December 2012)
+X v Mid Sussex Citizens Advice Bureau, Supreme Court, 2012

 More on arguments for change

-The issue of volunteers was considered in the House of Commons Committee on the Equality Bill, where the Government set out why it does not intend to legislate for them (col 440-441, Public Bill Cttee, 23rd June 2009 (link to UK Parliament website)).
+Volunteers were considered in the House of Commons Committee on the Equality Bill.
+The government set out in the committee why it did not intend to legislate for volunteers (col 440-441, Public Bill Cttee, 23rd June 2009 (parliament.uk)).

-In April 2009 the House of Commons Work and Pensions Committee had said it “strongly” believes that disability discrimination protection should apply to volunteers.
+Earlier, in April 2009, the House of Commons Work and Pensions Committee had said it “strongly” believed that disability discrimination protection should apply to volunteers.
 “Volunteers currently have less legislative protection against discrimination than someone going into a sweet shop.”
-See paragraphs 134-137 of committee report The Equality Bill: how disability equality fits within a single Equality Act (link to parliament.uk).
+See paragraphs 134-137 of committee report The Equality Bill: how disability equality fits within a single Equality Act (parliament.uk).